 Before that, I grew up drinking tea in a bag, and I remember my aunt used to give me the little china animals out of the Red Rose boxes.

 After moving to Rwanda, I learned about the hardships associated with coffee farming.
-I was witness to trauma and poverty, combined with resilience, entrepreneurship, and joy that keeps me going back.
+I witnessed trauma and poverty, combined with resilience, entrepreneurship, and joy, that keeps me going back.
 This experience helped me to heal from my own past trauma.
 I share more in a 2019 TedTalk.

-Q. You have an exciting story with Rwanda.
+Q. You have an exciting story about Rwanda.
 Why did you want to source Rwandan tea?

-A. I started to bring gifts of tea back to the states for my tea-loving friends, and the responses were overwhelmingly positive.
+A. I started bringing tea gifts back to the states for my tea-loving friends, and the responses were overwhelmingly positive.
 I knew very little about quality tea before that, although I immediately fell in love with the Rwandan silver needles, and that has become a staple in my ready-to-drink aptly named Silverback.

 Our company tagline is "Spirit of Resilience," and this is precisely the thing everyone seems to experience when they visit Rwanda.